 An in-app calendar is a feature that has become so familiar we hardly take notice.
-We see it as an integral part of an application – something that should be there by default.
-However, getting this calendar into an app is not as easy as it sounds.
+We see a calendar as an integral part of an application – something that should be there by default.
+However, getting this calendar into an app isn’t as easy as it sounds.
 No application has a calendar by default.
 But there are lots of apps that could really use one.

-In this tutorial, we’ll help you figure out whether you need a calendar in your app and, if so, how to implement a calendar into it.
+In this tutorial, we’ll help you figure out whether you need a calendar integration in your app and, if so, how to build a calendar app or to implement a calendar into your software.

 What apps need a calendar?

-To begin, let’s understand what applications use calendars and for what purposes.
+To begin, let’s understand what applications use calendars and what purposes you need calendar app development for.
 Calendars perform different tasks in different apps.
 But the main goal of a calendar is always the same – to help users manage their events and remember what they’ve planned.

 Planners, productivity apps, and task managers

-Slice Planner, a project by one of our clients, shows off an unusual calendar use case – translating handwritten plans to digital calendars (Google, Apple, and Outlook) with the help of computer vision and augmented reality technology.
+Slice Planner, a project by one of our clients, shows off an unusual calendar use case – translating handwritten plans to digital calendars (Google, Apple, and Outlook) with the help of computer vision and augmented reality.

 Trello uses a calendar to show upcoming events and scheduled tasks.
 Using the calendar in Trello, you can see your task due dates and your personal or work schedule.
 Team task management apps use calendars in a similar way.